Students Promote Lifesaving Power of Organ and Tissue Donation

 Inspired by their own experiences, Meghan Hoffman and Blake Rogolsky are among those working to spread the word.

 Both will attend Be a Hero at the Big House, the biggest single-day blood drive on the U-M campus.
-The event Nov.
-12 will also give attendees the option to register for organ and bone marrow donation.
+The annual event — to be held this year on Nov.
+12 — will also give attendees the option to register for organ and bone marrow donation.

 Young bone marrow donors are particularly important, as donors ages 18 to 44 provide the best chance of a successful transplant.